Run Hide Fight: Pros and Cons

 Training people to use their intuition and instincts

 Rather than following a three-step process, many experts urge companies to train their employees to use their intuition and instincts in stressful scenarios.
-Supporters of this strategy recognize that every situation will be different, and a sequential process will often hinder people from fully evaluating the scenario and taking the best course of action.
-Go through potential situations one might encounter during an active shooter scenario and develop plans of action that will work specifically for your workplace and personnel.
+Supporters of this strategy recognize that every situation will be different.
+A sequential process will often hinder people from fully evaluating the scenario and taking the best course of action.
+Go through potential situations you might encounter during an active shooter scenario and develop plans of action that will work specifically for your workplace and personnel.